Olympus E-3 vs Nikon D200

 - Longer lasting: Can take more shots (750 versus 400) on a single battery charge.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 1 year and 11 months after the D200).

-Advantages of the Nikon D200:
+Reasons to prefer the Nikon D200:

 - Better image quality: Scores markedly higher (8 points) in the DXO overall evaluation.